flemm0/PM566_project/README.md

 | yes                |                        7.377446 |                                      14.24498 |                                       1.883808 |                                                     3.782103 |                 219946 |

-The table above reveals that food not eaten at home is generally slightly higher in average sugars and saturated fatty acids.
+The table above reveals that food not eaten at home is generally slightly higher in average sugars and saturated fatty acids, however, the difference is quite small.

 ### Data Visualization